ufidon/ca/mod1/link.md

 ---

-## Lpading and Linking Shai:ed Libraries from Applications
+## Loading and Linking Shared Libraries from Applications

 - **Dynamic Linking** allows applications to load and link shared libraries at runtime, enabling software updates without relinking.
 - **Benefits**: